Thursday, 21 May 2026

 Kit Li

-Last autumn, I had my first clinical placement at the Integrated Hospital of Traditional Chinese and Western Medicine of Southern Medical University in Guangzhou.
-Seven months later, I revisited Guangzhou for my second clinical placement, this time at the Acupuncture Department of Nanfang Hospital (NH) (1).
+Last autumn, I completed my first clinical placement at the Integrated Hospital of Traditional Chinese and Western Medicine of Southern Medical University in Guangzhou.
+Seven months later, I returned to Guangzhou for my second clinical placement, this time in the Acupuncture Department at Nanfang Hospital (NH) (1).

 NH directly hosts, manages, and trains more than 2,500 full-time undergraduate students and over 1,000 full-time postgraduate students each year.
 The university also welcomes approximately 1,000 to 1,200 international students from more than 90 countries.
 Student accommodation is provided on campus, with over 8,000 students living in shared dormitories, typically with two or three students per room.
 Academic studies at NH and Southern Medical University focus primarily on medical and clinical disciplines, including Clinical Medicine, Advanced Clinical Technologies, Traditional Chinese Medicine (TCM), and postgraduate research fields.